vacu9708/Signal-processing/Median filter/README.md

 # Median filter
->The filters where averages are used can hardly deal with impulse noises(spikes in a signal).
+>The filters where averages are used can hardly remove impulse noises(spikes in a signal).
 Median filter is needed for this case.<br>
 >It is usually used for image processing.

 ~~~Python